SalemMorelli/DataCamp---R-language/README.md

 v  = c(0, 1, 2, 3, 4, 0, 1, 2)
 diff(v, lag = 2)

 ## Exercise 11
+### Calculate returns: Using c() and diff() together
+Evidently, R functions can be nested, such that the output of the function that is evaluated first serves as the input to the next function.
+For example, if we have a data frame df_names and want to execute two functions on it - first func1, then func2 - the syntax would be:

+funct2(funct1(df_name))
+The output of funct1(df_name) is the argument for funct2().

+In financial computing, we might need to use c() and diff() together.
+In order to create a new column which comprises differences between values of another column, you can pass the function diff() as an argument for the function c().
+The c() function is useful here since diff() returns a vector that is slightly shorter than the original vector; using c() to add some default values will make sure your vector has a size that the data frame you want to add it to expects.

+What will be the output of this line of code?

+c(0, diff(data_maruti$Close,lag=1))
+data_maruti data frame is already available in the workspace.
+Name of column of closing prices is Close.

 ## Exercise 12
 ## Exercise 13
 ## Exercise 14